 - The technology is either proprietary or unique in its implementation

-In any other scenario, a software project can either be built in-house or outsourced (or possibly a combination of the two), depending on your willingness and other circumstances that might affect your business case.
+In any other scenario, a software project can either be built in-house or outsourced (or possibly a combination of the two).
+This is dependant on your willingness and other circumstances that might affect your business case.

 Case studies from very successful companies